MIDS-scaling-up/v2/week1/hw/Readme.md

 # HW 1: Installing Jetpack and Docker

-## 1. Jetpack 3.2.1
+## 1. Nvidia Jetpack SDK
 Jetpack is a SDK that basically contains everything needed for deep learning and AI applications in a handy package for the Jetson.
 Installation on the Jetson requires downloading and installing both on the Jetson (the target) and an Ubuntu computer (the host).
 All of the following must be done in an Ubuntu OS.
 If a command is ever permission denied, try adding "sudo" at the beginning.
-Refer to https://docs.nvidia.com/jetpack-l4t/index.html#jetpack/3.2.1/install.htm for more detailed instructions.
+Refer to https://docs.nvidia.com/jetson/archives/jetpack-archived/jetpack-33/index.html for more detailed instructions (these are for Jetpack 3.3 on the Jetson TX2).

 ### Host (Computer) Installation
 To reiterate, you will need a machine running Ubuntu 16.04 or Ubuntu 18.04.
 If you do not have one, you will need to create a VM running Ubuntu.